Everything you need to know about giving birth at the RVI

 If you live in Newcastle, chances are you’re considering giving birth at the Royal Victoria Infirmary (or RVI for short).

-In this blog post, I’m going to guide you through exactly what facilities and services the maternity unit at the RVI offers, from how to find it and where to park, right the way down to practical info like how many birthing pools are here and what pain relief options you have.
+In this blog post, I’m going to guide you through everything you need to know about giving birth at the RVI, from how to find it and where to park, right the way down to how many birthing pools are available and what pain relief options you have.

-I'm also going to walk you through each of your choices and options for your birth at the RVI, the pros and cons of each, and give you some helpful insights into deciding if the RVI is the right choice for you and your birth - yes you have a choice!
+I'm also going to walk you through each of your choices and options for your birth at the RVI, the pros and cons of each, and give you some helpful insights into deciding whether or not the RVI is the right choice for you and your birth.

-By the end of this blog, you'll have a really good idea of what the maternity services at the RVI offer.
+By the end of this blog post, you'll have a really good idea of what maternity services the RVI has to offer.

-The information in this blog is up to date at the time of writing, but I would always recommend that you speak to your midwife for the most up to date information as things do change.
+Note: The information provided in this blog post is up to date at the time of writing (June 2025), but I would always recommend speaking to your midwife directly for the most up to date information.

 About the Royal Victoria Infirmary (RVI) Maternity Unit

-The RVI is one of the largest maternity units in the North East and across the UK, caring for over 5000+ families per year.
+The RVI is one of the largest maternity units in the North East, caring for over 5000+ families per year.
 The unit looks after a significant number of families in the region and is well equipped to provide specialist support for those with more complicated pregnancies and medical conditions, and for babies who may require extra care after birth on the Neonatal unit.

-Here is an insight into recent birth stats published by the RVI:
+Below is an example of some birth stats published by the RVI:

 Broken down, this means there was: